erikrose/blessings/docs/intro.rst

 Introduction
 ============

-Blessed is an easy, practical library for making terminal apps, by providing Colors_, Styles_, interactive Keyboard_ input, and screen Positioning_ capabilities.
+Blessed is an easy, practical library for making terminal apps, by providing Colors_, interactive Keyboard_ input, and screen Positioning_ capabilities.

 .. code-block:: python